Coral reefs of Solomon Islands: Areas of high biodiversity and conservation value

-Structure of the reefs of the Solomon Islands
+Structure of the reefs of Solomon Islands

-The Solomon Islands are located at the edge of the Solomon Sea Plate, the Pacific Plate and other oceanic tectonic plates.
+Solomon Islands is located at the edge of the Solomon Sea Plate, the Pacific Plate and other oceanic tectonic plates.
 These autochthonous geological systems have tilted to push up and create some of islands, and some of islands are volcanic in origin.

 The coral reefs are developed by the carbonate-based skeletons of a variety of animals and algae.
 Slowly, over time, the reefs have built up to the surface in oceans.
 Coral reefs are found in shallow, warm salt water.
 The sunlight filters through clear water and allows microscopic organisms to live and reproduce.
 Coral reefs are composed of tiny, fragile animals known as coral polyps.
 Coral reefs are significantly important because of the biodiversity, and are at risk from the detrimental effects of human action and inaction, such as overfishing; and heightened levels of nutrients in the water due to pollution from human waste, which feeds the growth of Macroalgae species (seaweed).

 The coral reefs of the Solomons are predominantly fringing reefs, although Ontong Java Atoll and Sikaiana, are examples of coral atolls.
 Long submerged barrier reefs are uncommon in Solomons, although there are some examples, including in the Reef Islands, a line of four reefs stretches westwards for 21 km while the Great Reef, which is further north, is about 25 km long.